The Rouse Company: The James W. Rouse Company

 Rouse created the subsidiary company The American City Corporation to take advantage of the National Urban Policy and New Community Development Act of 1970, A HUD program which granted developers incentives and loans to build Title VII "New Towns" with mandatory percentages of low income housing projects.
 Rouse's former ACTION member, Leo Molinaro was selected to run the subdivision.
 The symposiums held by the company gathered together investors like George Mitchell, who would go on to develop Woodlands, Texas using the Columbia model.
 The subsidiary was based at "Two Wincopin" in the second office building in built in Columbia in 1968.
 It was renamed the American City Building, using the subsidiary to lease the empty space and develop the system of Public-Private partnerships that Rouse would use worldwide to minimize risk in developments using public debt.
 The business was given its own postal office, the American Cities Station in 1977.

 The Columbia development was marketed as a progressive community for all races.
 In 1971, the company responded to pressure from the NAACP that the company was absent of African Americans at all management levels and its businesses in Columbia were predominantly white owned.
 The company responded with an affirmative action program in November 1971.

-In 1973, the former assistant attorney general of Maryland, Mathias J. DeVito, left the Rouse-owned legal firm of DLA Piper to replace James W. Rouse as President of the Rouse Company, and Rouse became Chairman.
+In 1973, the former assistant attorney general of Maryland, Mathias J. DeVito, left the Rouse-owned legal firm of DLA Piper to replace James W. Rouse as president of the Rouse Company, and Rouse became chairman.
 DeVito cut staff from 1,700 to 500 to keep the company afloat in 1975.
-In 1974, the Columbia development got a political boost as the population of Columbia supported a slate of at-large council candidates with Columbia interests, including Ruth U. Keeton, Lloyd Knowles, and Columbia's city manager, Richard L. Anderson.
+In 1974, the Columbia development got a political boost when the population of Columbia supported a slate of at-large council candidates with Columbia interests, including Ruth U. Keeton, Lloyd Knowles, and Columbia's city manager, Richard L. Anderson.

 In 1979, Simon H. Schuer acquired a 7.5% interest in the Rouse Company.
-He was the creator of "The Shrink", a method where an investor buys an interest in a company, then orders stock buy-backs to make the interest more valuable.
+He was the creator of "The Shrink", a method where an investor buys an interest in a company, then has the company buy more of its own stock to make the interest more valuable.
 Schuer died the day after the purchase, and Trizec Properties then acquired the shares and bought a 25% stake.
 In 1986, the company attempted to purchase a majority share.

 In 1985, The Rouse Company absorbed all of Connecticut General's interests in the Howard Research and Development subsidiary.
 In 1986, former general manager of Columbia and executive vice president of development Micheal Spear became president as a successor to Rouse.
 In 1990, Spear died in a crash with his wife and one daughter in his Piper PA-31T Cheyenne attempting a single engine missed approach near Logan International Airport.

 In 1997, Anthony Deering took over as CEO of the company.

-In 1996, Howard Hughes Corporation, which had extensive property and other business interests, became a subsidiary.

 On November 12, 2004, the Rouse Company was sold to General Growth Properties.

-In 2012, General Growth Properties spun off 30 malls into a new real estate investment trust, Rouse Properties.
+In 2012, General Growth Properties spun off 30 "class B" malls into Rouse Properties, a new real estate investment trust named after (but otherwise unrelated to) The Rouse Company.